 Guppies are ovoviviparous; that is, the female gives birth to fries that grow inside them in the egg.
 When the egg hatches, the female gives birth to the young ones.

-The whole process starts when they reach maturity, that is, three to five months after their birth.
+The whole process starts when they reach maturity, three to five months after their birth.
 The color of the male is usually brighter, and the anal fin modifies when they get mature.
-The anal fin or gonopodium of males are usually longer and narrower than the females.
+The anal fin or gonopodium of males is usually longer and narrower than the females.
 The females develop a gravid spot that gets darker during pregnancy.

-Fertilization occurs when the male passes his sperms in the form of a package into the females.
-This package splits and produces thousand of sperms.
+Fertilization occurs when the male passes his sperm in a package to the females.
+This package splits and produces thousands of sperms.
 The female can store them and get pregnant multiple times.

 Guppies are known as ‘million fish’ for their impressive breeding rate.
 They don’t require any input for breeding.
-So, if you have a male and a female Guppy, they are likely to engage in this activity when they reach maturity.
+So, if you have a male and a female Guppy, they will likely engage in this activity when they reach maturity.

-You can use a breeding trap for preventing the “mother fish” from eating their own fry.
-But make sure they are not limiting the swimming space as it can stress her.
-The stress is never good for a female carrying baby.
-It can lead to miscarriage.
+You can use a breeding trap to prevent the “mother fish” from eating their own fry.
+But make sure they are not limiting the swimming space, as it can stress her.
+Stress is never good for a female carrying a baby, and it can lead to miscarriage.

 Make sure there is ample space for her to swim freely.
-Also, the holes in the breeding trap should be large enough to let the young ones swim out of it.
+The holes in the breeding trap should also be large enough to let the young ones swim out of it.

 You can put the female in the breeding tank a week before the egg hatches.
-Move the mother fish to the main tank once she gives birth to the young ones.
+Once she gives birth to the young, move the mother fish to the main tank.
 Guppies can breed 20-40 live young.
-It will prevent her from eating her own fries.
+This will prevent her from eating her own fries.
 Also, make sure that the breeding tank has a hospitable environment, that is, the same water condition as the main tank.

-The fries need ample space to hide, so make sure there are live floating plants for them.
+The fries need ample space to hide, so make sure they have live floating plants.

 What do I feed guppies that I want to breed?